-• The replacement of the Child Tax Credit by a Child Benefit that does not depend on work.
-As is clear from the left chart of Figure 1, at low levels of earnings the amount a tax filer collects from the CTC increases with earnings, thus reducing the marginal tax rate.
+- Replace the CTC with a Child Benefit that does not depend on work.
+As shown in the left chart of Figure 1, at low levels of earnings the amount a tax filer collects from the CTC increases with earnings, thus reducing the marginal tax rate.
 In other words, since the amount of the CTC increases with the level of earnings, there is a positive substitution effect on the labor supply of low-earning single mothers.
-By contrast, under the FSA the amount collected from the Child Benefit (right chart of Figure 1) does not change with the level of earnings for those in the left tail of the earnings distribution.
+In contrast, under the FSA the amount collected from the Child Benefit (right chart of Figure 1) does not change with the level of earnings for those in the left tail of the earnings distribution.
 Out-of-work single mothers collect the same Child Benefit as working single mothers (up to \$200K in earnings).
-This removes the positive substitution effect on the labor supply of low-earning mothers.
+This removes the positive substitution effect on the labor supply of low-earning mothers. - The FSA would reduce the EITC phase-in rates by more than half (Figure 2).
+For example, for a single mother of two children, the EITC phase-in rate would fall from 40 percent under the benchmark to 18 percent under the FSA, thus increasing marginal tax rates at low earnings levels and reducing the positive substitution effects on labor supply.